-- "2007A-2 Bonds" means the Toll Highway Variable Rate Senior Priority Revenue Bonds, 2007 Series A-2a, A-2b, A-2c and A-2d, authorized by the Ninth Supplemental Indenture. - "2008A Bonds" means the 2008A-1 Bonds and the 2008A-2 Bonds. - "2008A-1 Bonds" means the Toll Highway Variable Rate Senior Refunding Revenue Bonds, 2008 Series A-1a and A-1b, authorized by the Tenth Supplemental Indenture. - "2008A-2 Bonds" means the Toll Highway Variable Rate Senior Refunding Revenue Bonds, 2008 Series A-2, authorized by the Tenth Supplemental Indenture. - "2008B Bonds" means the Toll Highway Senior Priority Revenue Bonds, 2008 Series B, authorized by the Eleventh Supplemental Indenture. - "2009A Bonds" means the Toll Highway Senior Priority Revenue Bonds, Taxable 2009 Series A (Build America Bonds Direct Payment), authorized by the Twelfth Supplemental Indenture. - "2009B Bonds" means the Toll Highway Senior Priority Revenue Bonds, Taxable 2009 Series B (Build America Bonds Direct Payment), authorized by the Thirteenth Supplemental Indenture. - "2010A Bonds" means the Toll Highway Senior Refunding Revenue Bonds, 2010 Series A-1, authorized by the Fourteenth Supplemental Indenture. - "2013A Bonds" means the Toll Highway Senior Revenue Bonds, 2013 Series A, authorized by the Fifteenth Supplemental Indenture. - "2014A Bonds" means the Toll Highway Senior Revenue Bonds, 2014 Series A (Refunding), authorized by the Seventeenth Supplemental Indenture. - "2014B Bonds" means the Toll Highway Senior Revenue Bonds, 2014 Series B, authorized by the Eighteenth Supplemental Indenture. - "2014C Bonds" means the Toll Highway Senior Revenue Bonds, 2014 Series C, authorized by the Nineteenth Supplemental Indenture. - "2014D Bonds" means the Toll Highway Senior Revenue Bonds, 2014 Series D (Refunding), authorized by the Twentieth Supplemental Indenture. - "2015A Bonds" means the Toll Highway Senior Revenue Bonds, 2015 Series A, authorized by the Twenty-First Supplemental Indenture. - "2015B Bonds" means the Toll Highway Senior Revenue Bonds, 2015 Series B, authorized by the Twenty-Second Supplemental Indenture. - "2016A Bonds" means the Toll Highway Senior Revenue Bonds, 2016 Series A (Refunding), authorized by the Twenty-Third Supplemental Indenture. - "2016B Bonds" means the Toll Highway Senior Revenue Bonds, 2016 Series B, authorized by the Twenty-Fourth Supplemental Indenture. - "2017A Bonds" means the Toll Highway Senior Revenue Bonds, 2017 Series A, authorized by the Twenty-Fifth Supplemental Indenture. - "2018A Bonds" means the Toll Highway Senior Revenue Bonds, 2018 Series A (Refunding), authorized by the Twenty-Sixth Supplemental Indenture. - "Underwriters" means the group of underwriters represented by J.P.
-Morgan Securities LLC, in connection with the purchase of the 2018A Bonds.
+"2007A-2 Bonds" means the Toll Highway Variable Rate Senior Priority Revenue Bonds, 2007 Series A-2a, A-2b, A-2c and A-2d, authorized by the Ninth Supplemental Indenture.

+"2008A Bonds" means the 2008A-1 Bonds and the 2008A-2 Bonds.

+"2008A-1 Bonds" means the Toll Highway Variable Rate Senior Refunding Revenue Bonds, 2008 Series A-1a and A-1b, authorized by the Tenth Supplemental Indenture.

+- "2008A-2 Bonds" means the Toll Highway Variable Rate Senior Refunding Revenue Bonds, 2008 Series A-2, authorized by the Tenth Supplemental Indenture. - "2008B Bonds" means the Toll Highway Senior Priority Revenue Bonds, 2008 Series B, authorized by the Eleventh Supplemental Indenture. - "2009A Bonds" means the Toll Highway Senior Priority Revenue Bonds, Taxable 2009 Series A (Build America Bonds Direct Payment), authorized by the Twelfth Supplemental Indenture. - "2009B Bonds" means the Toll Highway Senior Priority Revenue Bonds, Taxable 2009 Series B (Build America Bonds Direct Payment), authorized by the Thirteenth Supplemental Indenture. - "2010A Bonds" means the Toll Highway Senior Refunding Revenue Bonds, 2010 Series A-1, authorized by the Fourteenth Supplemental Indenture. - "2013A Bonds" means the Toll Highway Senior Revenue Bonds, 2013 Series A, authorized by the Fifteenth Supplemental Indenture. - "2013B-1 Bonds" means the Toll Highway Senior Revenue Bonds, 2013 Series B-1 (Refunding), authorized by the Sixteenth Supplemental Indenture. - "2014A Bonds" means the Toll Highway Senior Revenue Bonds, 2014 Series A (Refunding), authorized by the Seventeenth Supplemental Indenture. - "2014B Bonds" means the Toll Highway Senior Revenue Bonds, 2014 Series B, authorized by the Eighteenth Supplemental Indenture. - "2014C Bonds" means the Toll Highway Senior Revenue Bonds, 2014 Series C, authorized by the Nineteenth Supplemental Indenture. - "2014D Bonds" means the Toll Highway Senior Revenue Bonds, 2014 Series D (Refunding), authorized by the Twentieth Supplemental Indenture. - "2015A Bonds" means the Toll Highway Senior Revenue Bonds, 2015 Series A, authorized by the Twenty-First Supplemental Indenture. - "2015B Bonds" means the Toll Highway Senior Revenue Bonds, 2015 Series B, authorized by the Twenty-Second Supplemental Indenture. - "2016A Bonds" means the Toll Highway Senior Revenue Bonds, 2016 Series A (Refunding), authorized by the Twenty-Third Supplemental Indenture. - "2016B Bonds" means the Toll Highway Senior Revenue Bonds, 2016 Series B, authorized by the Twenty-Fourth Supplemental Indenture. - "2017A Bonds" means the Toll Highway Senior Revenue Bonds, 2017 Series A, authorized by the Twenty-Fifth Supplemental Indenture. - "2018A Bonds" means the Toll Highway Senior Revenue Bonds, 2018 Series A, authorized by the Twenty-Sixth Supplemental Indenture. - "2019A Bonds" means the Toll Highway Senior Revenue Bonds, 2019 Series A, authorized by the Twenty-Seventh Supplemental Indenture. - "Underwriters" means the group of underwriters represented by J.P.
+Morgan Securities LLC, in connection with the purchase of the 2019A Bonds.